rebcabin/rebcabin.github.io/LambdaThePynultimateImperative006.md

 +++

-To evaluate an `Application`, evaluate the procedure in the first slot, then evaluate the arguments, then `APPLY` the procedure.
+To evaluate an `Application`, evaluate the procedure or string (implicitly a `Var`) in the first slot, then evaluate the arguments, then `APPLY` the procedure.

 ```{code-cell} ipython3
 def EVAL(expr: Any, π: Environment = ΓΠ, tag=None) -> Any: